offbyone/goose/documentation/docs/guides/share-goose-sessions.md

 ## What gets shared?
-You may have started a project in a Goose session that needed information that your collaborating team member needs in the shared agent that you create.
-At the same time, you may have needed to give Goose information that you'd rather not share.
+You might start a project in a Goose session and realize your teammate needs access to that context through a shared agent.
+But at the same time, you may have shared things with Goose that you’d rather keep private.
 ### Shared components
 The shared agent includes these components:
 * Conversation history (all messages)